Kappa Logo

 Kappa LogoKappa Logo PNG

-Adopted in 1969, the emblem of the sportswear brand has retained its relevance.
-Like its previous versions, the Kappa logo symbolizes the desire to follow the principle of equality between the sexes and to show proximity to modernity and fashion trends.
+Adopted in 1969, the sportswear brand’s emblem remains relevant.
+Like its previous versions, the Kappa logo symbolizes a commitment to gender equality and reflects a closeness to modernity and fashion trends.

 Kappa: Brand overview